Reduce Import Duties with FTA Strategy

 China-NZ FTA

-New Zealand’s largest trading partner.
-Most products require 40% RVC or meet a Change in Tariff Classification (CTC) rule.
+Most products require 40% RVC or meet a Change in Tariff Classification rule.

-Includes: Australia, Brunei, Canada, Chile, Japan, Malaysia, Mexico, Peru, Singapore, Vietnam, and more.
+Australia, Canada, Chile, Japan, Malaysia, Mexico, Peru, Singapore, Vietnam + more

 • Duty elimination on 99% of tariff lines

-• Cumulation rules (allows Australian materials to count as “originating”)
+• Cumulation rules (Australian materials count as “originating”)

 • Expanded cumulation across 15 countries